chloealbright/DevHiveMind/Companies/Tech Roles/Escalation Engineer.md

 ---
 tags:
+  - career
+  - employment
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses responsibilities of a escalation engineer.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates:
 ---
 An Escalation Engineer is a technical expert who is responsible for handling and resolving complex customer issues that have been escalated from lower levels of support.
 They are typically part of a company's customer support or technical support team and have extensive knowledge and expertise in the product or service they support.